cmawhorter/waterfall/README.md

 async.waterfall uses eachOfSeries under-the-hood and so does this.

-No external dependencies.
-It depends on `async-es/eachOfSeries` but it's bundled.
+No external dependencies but it depends on (and bundles) `async-es/eachOfSeries` under the hood.

 ## Installing